 Site cloning

-For more details just use virtualmin configure-script --script-type wordpress
+For more details, just use the virtualmin configure-script --app wordpress

 command.